Josh Roenicke: Los Angeles Angels of Anaheim

-Roenicke signed a minor league deal with the Los Angeles Angels of Anaheim on March 7, 2016.
-He spent 2016 split between the Angels' Advanced-A, Double-A, and Triple-A teams.
+Roenicke signed a minor league contract with the Los Angeles Angels of Anaheim on March 7, 2016.
+He split the year between the High–A Inland Empire 66ers, Double–A Arkansas Travelers, and Triple–A Salt Lake Bees, accumulating a 3.80 ERA with 49 strikeouts across 31 relief appearances.
+Roenicke elected free agency following the season on November 7.

 Pericos de Puebla

 On February 21, 2017, Roenicke signed with the Pericos de Puebla of the Mexican League.
-He finished the season with a 7-5 record and a 2.70 ERA in 20 starts for the Pericos, getting selected to the Mexican League All-Star Game (South Division) and carrying the club to its second consecutive championship appearance.
+He finished the season with a 7–5 record and a 2.70 ERA in 20 starts for the Pericos, getting selected to the Mexican League All-Star Game (South Division) and carrying the club to its second consecutive championship appearance.

 Uni-President Lions

 On February 9, 2018, Roenicke signed with the Uni-President Lions of the Chinese Professional Baseball League.
 In 26 starts, Roenicke posted a league-leading 3.17 ERA across 156 innings pitched.
 He re-signed with the Uni-Lions for the 2019 season.
 Roenicke recorded a 3.50 ERA and 1.17 WHIP over 105.1 innings.
 He later re-signed with the team for the 2020 season.
 Roenicke was released on August 30, 2020, after tearing a ligament in his pitching elbow.